Moustache Milk and Cookie Bar

 Special mention also to Okahu, where I attended another event recently.
 I actually enjoyed the pork belly served up to us (I’m not a pork fan at all, and definitely not of belly) and could have cried at the sumptuous, creamy sauce that was lavished upon the cod main (it was that good, I even overlooked the heavy-handed mint garnish).
 I would have licked my plate if I had not been in public.
 Unfortunately, my phone died, robbing me of the opportunity to capture the beautiful dinner forever.

 For now, I’m still working my way through some restaurants that have been on my to-do list forever.
 This may or may not be helped along by the recent release of the new Metro Eats app.
 It collates info on the magazine’s 50 best restaurants list, and, more importantly, its top 50 cheap eats (which I’m pretty sure includes most of the places in this blog post).
-And TheInsider, another new app that directs you toward local happy hours and meal deals, has also found its way onto my phone, though I’ve yet to use any of the offers o nit.
+And TheInsider, another new app marketing tactic that directs you toward local happy hours and meal deals, has also found its way onto my phone, though I’ve yet to use any of the offers on it.

 How do you decide where to eat out?
 Do you like trying new places or stick to the tried and true?